The Takeaway: Presenters

-The show initially launched with Nigerian-American broadcaster Adaora Udoji and John Hockenberry as co-hosts.
+The show initially launched with broadcasters Adaora Udoji and John Hockenberry as co-hosts.
 Udoji left the show after eight months.
-Over the course of several months in 2009, The Takeaway featured various guest co-hosts, including African-American journalist Farai Chideya, WDET news director Jerome Vaughn; television presenters Daljit Dhaliwal and Lynn Sherr; and broadcast journalists Katherine Lanpher and Celeste Headlee.
+Over the course of several months in 2009, The Takeaway featured various guest co-hosts, including journalist Farai Chideya, WDET news director Jerome Vaughn; television presenters Daljit Dhaliwal and Lynn Sherr; and broadcast journalists Katherine Lanpher and Celeste Headlee.
 In addition, staffers Femi Oke and Todd Zwillich also guest-hosted.
 After several stints as guest co-host, Headlee joined the show as permanent co-host September 21, 2009 until her departure August 17, 2012.

 Hockenberry anchored until August 2017, stepping down without an appointed replacement.
 Todd Zwillich served as an interim host.

 On March 27, 2018, it was announced that Tanzina Vega, formerly of CNN and The New York Times, would be the new host of The Takeaway.
 Vega started hosting the program on May 7, 2018.
 Later that year, Amy Walter, of the Cook Political Report, joined as Friday host.

 On July 23, 2021, Vega announced her departure from The Takeaway and WNYC.
 Melissa Harris-Perry was named as interim host following Tanzina Vega's departure.

 On October 18, 2021, Harris-Perry was named permanent host and managing editor of the program.